 Students may not leave the campus for any reason at any time during the school day unless they have parent and school permission.
 All release of students must be done through the Main Office.
+(It is the policy of the school to refrain from interrupting a class in order to call out a student for dismissal unless it is an emergency or unavoidable.
+All students who to be dismissed during a class session need should have obtained an off campus permit from the attendance office prior to the beginning of school.
+All students are required to sign out from the Attendance office).
 All legal regulations and insurance requirements must be met.
 Students may not have off-campus lunch privileges.
 Please note that due to student safety and accountability, students will not be dismissed from mass or assemblies unless prior arrangements have been made.